This is the multi-page printable view of this section. Click here to print.

 • Rolling Update

-Registry URLSelect the image repository where the image to be deployed to Kubernetes is docker pushed.
+Registry URLSelect the image repository where the image to be deployed to Kubernetes has been docker pushed.

-• Auto Generation: Automatically generate and use the secret corresponding to the selected image repository in DevOps Console.
+• Auto-generate: Automatically create the secret corresponding to the selected image repository from the Registry URL in the DevOps Console and use it.

 Deploy to VM